Students celebrate mutual traditions at Mehndi Night

 These safe and welcoming spaces are extremely important, especially in predominantly white institutions.
 “In this PWI it's really easy to not feel valid, not feel important, not feel of significance,” Autar said.
 She has been able to find that validation through SACA.
 “Places like this allow us to feel all those things that we should feel on a daily basis,”.

-Students looking to get involved can find information for upcoming events on the MSA and SACA Instagram pages.
+Students looking to get involved can find information for upcoming events on the MSA and SACA Instagram pages, @uo_msa and @uoregonsaca.